howde-robotics/augmentations/README.md

 3. `copy`: This specifies if the original images are deleted or kept once an augmentation has been applied. `True` will keep the originals, `False` will delete them.

+4. `probability`: This float specifies the probability this augmentation will apply to any given image in the dataset, sampled without replacement *for only this augmentation*.
+Once an augmentation has been fully applied, all augmented images are aded back to the temporarily stored dataset in Colab.
+Thus, augmentations specified in this configuration file compound (more below)

 4. `args`: This is a list of in-order arguments that will be forwarded to this augmentation function. `[]` will forward none

 5. `kwargs`: This is a dict of keyword arguments that will be forwarded to this augmentation function. `{}` will forward none

 ## Current augmentations

+There are currently two augmentations, but making new ones is easy (see below).

+### `rotate_90`

+The image is rotate clockwise or counter-clockwise 90 degrees (with equal probability).
+I would put an image here but you know exactly what that means.

+### `random_erase`

+A rectangular region within the image is deleted and filled with grayscale random noise.
+See [this paper](https://arxiv.org/abs/1708.04896) for specifics about the algorithm.
+There are several parameters for this function, most of which specify the qualities of the erased region.
+The most important parameter is the `mode`.
+There are three modes of random erase:

+- `image`: A single random region in the image is selected and erased.
+This region is selected irrespective of the objects in the image.
+- `object`: For each bounding box in the image, a region is selected and erased.
+- `image-object`: Both `image` and `object` level erasure are applied to the same image.

 ## Order and compounding